Articles relating to Heavitree and its past.

 Heavitree Urban District Council

-For many centuries the parish was responsible for education, care of the needy and maintaining law & order, but as the population of Heavitree grew, the Heavitree Urban District Council was formed in 1896, and took over most of the parish’s responsibilities.
+For many centuries the parish was responsible for education, care of the needy and maintaining law & order, but as the population of Heavitree grew, the Heavitree Urban District Council (HUDC) was formed in 1896, and took over most of the parish’s responsibilities.

 Church Street 1909 showing the location of the Heavitree UDC offices